-From CeraVe's Hydrating Cleanser to Elvive's Dream Lengths Wonder Water, TikTok has propelled many under-the-radar beauty products to instant fame.
+From CeraVe's retinol serum to L'Oréal's bond-building range, TikTok has propelled many under-the-radar beauty products to instant fame.
 The latest one to steal the limelight?
-The Ordinary's Multi-Peptide Serum For Hair Density, $17.90.
+The Ordinary's Multi-Peptide Serum For Hair Density.
 In fact, it looks like it's one of the most googled hair products recently.

-The lightweight serum is designed to transform hair, making it thicker, fuller, denser and healthier thanks to a megamix of clever ingredients, and it seems TikTokers can't get enough of its hair boosting properties.
-Hair thinning is something I have experienced for a while thanks to hormonal condition polycystic ovary syndrome (PCOS), which causes diminished hair around the hairline and temples.
-I also straighten my hair daily so welcome anything that helps strengthen frazzled strands.
-Admittedly, hair growth shampoos, conditioners and treatments haven't worked well for me in the past but on hearing so many excellent things about The Ordinary's serum, I had to try it.
+The lightweight serum is designed to transform hair, making it thicker, fuller, denser, and healthier, thanks to a megamix of clever ingredients, and it seems TikTokers can't get enough of its hair-boosting properties.
+Hair thinning is something I have experienced for a while thanks to the hormonal condition polycystic ovary syndrome (PCOS), which causes diminished hair around the hairline and temples.
+I also straighten my hair daily, so I welcome anything that improves frazzled strands.
+Admittedly, hair-growth shampoos, conditioners, and treatments haven't worked well for me, but on hearing so many excellent things about The Ordinary's serum, I had to try it.

 What is in The Ordinary's Multi-Peptide Hair Density Serum?

 According to The Ordinary, the formula boasts a technology called REDENSYL complex.
 Don't let the obscure name put you off, though.
-Basically, it contains peptides (otherwise known as proteins) which are said to repair and strengthen hair.
-Alongside these peptides you'll find caffeine, which the brand says makes the formula easily absorbed into the scalp, alongside castor oil, which has long been championed by trichologists and hair loss experts for stimulating hair growth and thickness when combined with regular scalp massage.
+It contains peptides, which are said to repair and strengthen hair.
+Alongside this powerhouse ingredient, you'll find caffeine, which the brand says makes the formula easily absorbed into the scalp, alongside castor oil, which has long been championed by trichologists and hair loss experts for stimulating hair growth and thickness when combined with regular scalp massage.
 There are also hair conditioners to increase softness and humectants (moisturizing ingredients) like glycine.

-Although the product is labelled as a serum, the texture is actually much thinner, like water.
+Although the product is labeled as a serum, the texture is actually much thinner, like water.
 But don't underestimate it.
-It sinks into the scalp without a trace so doesn't feel greasy or sticky in the hair.
+It sinks into the scalp without a trace, so it doesn't feel greasy or sticky in the hair.

 How do you use The Ordinary's Multi-Peptide Hair Density Serum?

-The leave-in serum is recommended to be used once a day, applied to a clean, dry scalp and ideally at nighttime before bed, when it's said that skin and hair tends to regenerate.
-As the product contains castor oil, I set aside a couple of moments after applying my evening skincare to really massage it into my roots in a bid to stimulate hair follicles.
-Overall, it was really quick and easy to use compared to hair growth products I've tried, such as hair masks (which need to be rinsed out) and hair oils (heavy and sometimes sticky in dry hair).
+The leave-in serum is recommended to be used once a day, applied to a clean, dry scalp, and ideally at nighttime before bed, when it's said that skin and hair regenerate.
+As the product contains castor oil, I set aside a couple of moments after applying my evening skin care to really massage it into my roots in a bid to stimulate hair follicles.
+Overall, it was really quick and easy to use compared to hair growth products I've tried, such as hair masks (which need to be rinsed out) and hair oils (which can sometimes weigh down hair).

 Does The Ordinary's Multi-Peptide Hair Density Serum work?

 Yes, and the before-and-after pictures are proof.
-While the instructions don't state how long you should use the product for, I noticed teeny tiny hairs begin to sprout from my roots after just two weeks.
+While the instructions don't state how long you should use the product, I noticed teeny tiny hairs begin to sprout from my roots after just two weeks.
 A whole month later, my sparse patches gave way to a crescendo of dark baby hairs which concealed my bald patches.
 Amazed, I scoured the internet for other reviews.
 Some people said that they noticed the best results after using more than one bottle, while others saw changes after just three weeks.
-The majority of Cult Beauty reviews are a full five stars across all ages and hair types.
+All in all, you don't need to search far and wide to read 5-star Sephora reviews across all ages and hair types.

 What are the best products and treatments for hair growth?

 What about hair supplements?
 "The problem with supplements is that you could walk down the aisle of most chemists and find an array of supplements promising to help hair loss," says Dr. Bessam.
 "But the truth is, this is an area of the market where unfortunately you might see a lot of overpromising and perhaps miss-selling."
-Dr. Nilofer seconds this and adds: "There is a definite place for these non-prescription products as part of your hair loss treatment regimen, as long as you appreciate it is more of a support role."
+Dr. Nilofer seconds this and adds: "There is a definite place for these non-prescription products as part of your hair-loss treatment regimen, as long as you appreciate it is more of a support role."
 In other words, hair supplements alone won't solve the issue but might make a great addition to leave-in hair treatments, such as The Ordinary's.
-"Supplements are also a good option if hair loss is at a very early stage, or the objective is to improve the quality of existing hairs," continues Dr. Nilofer.
-When it comes to product recommendations, The Farjo Hair Institute rates Help Hair Vitamins, Viviscal Pro Tablets and Florisene tablets, the latter of which may be beneficial for women who are deficient in iron.
-Again, it's important to consult your GP or hair expert if you have any worries or concerns about hair growth.
+"Supplements are also a good option if hair loss is at a very early stage or the objective is to improve the quality of existing hairs," continues Dr. Nilofer.

 Looking back at the before-and-after pictures, it's obvious that Multi-Peptide Density Serum is working for me, so much so that it has become a firm fixture in my evening beauty routine.
 If you're interested in giving it a go, I'd suggest doing a quick patch test (as with all new topical products) before committing fully, to minimize any potential irritation.